ankushpratap95/deep_learning_resnet_model/README.md

 ### Model_Training

 0. In training of this model, we have used different optimizers like ADAM, SGD, RMSProp and Adagrad.
 After comparing them Adam came out to be best among all.
- - To use any of the optimizer please uncomment the same and comment out the present optimizer.
  - 91% of accuracy has been observed by Adam Optimizer.

 0. Learning Rate- We have observed accuracy on different learning rate such as 0.5, 0.1  and 0.01.
 In lr of 0.01 we achieved the maximum accuracy.